-At the end of the tram ride is the Getty Center.
+At the end of the Getty Museum tram ride is the Getty Center.
 It’s not just one building, but a collection of several pavilions in the same style of which some are linked to each other so that you can walk from one building to the other without stepping outside.

 When we were visiting there was an exhibition around the character heads by German artist Franz Xaver Messerschmidt.
 Cool about this exhibition was that there was also an interactive part where you had to go sit in front of a television screen which showed you several of Messerschmidt's works.

 What I really liked about the Getty was the variety in its exhibitions.
-We saw photography, decorative art, paintings and sculptures.
+We saw photography, decorative art, paintings, and sculptures.
 Everything was presented in such a way that you didn't have to wonder about how to walk next.

-At the Getty Center shop I bought a handbook of the Getty collections.
+At the Getty Center shop, I bought a handbook of the Getty collections.
 I haven’t opened it once since I got back home from that trip over a year ago (until now, that is, writing this post), but I’m still very happy I bought it.
 It lies in plain sight in our living room and whenever I see it, it takes me back to our visit.

 We were only there for a little less than two hours because we went in the evening before having had dinner, but I’d love to go back and spend some more time there next time I’m in LA.

-- Tuesday–Friday and Sunday 10:00 am–5:30 pm
+- Tuesday–Friday and Sunday: 10:00 am–5:30 pm

-- Saturday 10:00 am–9:00 pm/li>
+- Saturday: 10:00 am–9:00 pm/li>

 - Closed Mondays, January 1, Thanksgiving and December 25

-If you're looking for an apartment rather than a hotel, I recommend checking airbnb.
-Sign up through my link and get a discount on your first stay!
+If you're looking for an apartment rather than a hotel, I recommend checking Airbnb.

 How to get to LA